laurenchew/fflowsmain/README.md

 Additional documentation https://eflow.gitbook.io/ffc-readme/
 ## Usage

-**Required Libraries:** Numpy, Pandas
+**Required Libraries:** Numpy, Pandas and ScyPi

 **Input File:** FOL_in.csv

 **Running Code:** Each script is run individually and outputs results into csv.
-Only the Annual.py and PeakMag.py scripts run without error.
-WetSeason.py, SpringRec.py, and DrySeason.py are not functioning.
+Only the Annual and PeakMag scripts run properly.
+The WetSeason script runs but I have not been able to extract the correct data.
+SpringRec and DrySeason scripts are not functioning.